EgonKrenz/DayZ-Epoch/README.md

 * no selfbloodbag or similar gamebreaker to encourage teamplay and use of food.

 <b>Items</b>
-* new Items never seen before in dayz, like:
+* new Items never seen before in Dayz, like:
 * Mg's, SPG and Granade Launcher on Tripods.
 * Mortars.
 * custom Vehicles.